 Patrick Patras devotes his practice to intellectual property law, with particular emphasis on patent litigation.
 He has extensive experience in all aspects of patent litigation and has tried patent infringement cases in federal court, as well as in the arbitration setting.
 Mr. Patras represents clients in a variety of industries, including computers and electronics.
-He also counsels clients on intellectual property rights, including providing patent infringement and validity opinions and performing due diligence for transactions involving intellectual property, including for mergers and acquisitions.
+He also counsels clients on intellectual property rights, including performing patent freedom to practice evaluations and providing opinions.
+He also provides patent infringement and validity opinions and performs due diligence for transactions involving intellectual property, including for mergers and acquisitions.
 Mr. Patras also has significant experience in the areas of trademark and patent prosecution.

 Mr. Patras joined Hinshaw & Culbertson LLP in February 2011.
 Previously he spent 19 years at Jenner & Block, in Chicago, where he began his legal career as an associate in 1992, becoming a partner in 2000.